-Here you’ll find general information about breast cancer including symptoms, current treatments and screening.
+Facts and other helpful information including answers to common questions about breast cancer, symptoms, current treatments and screening.

 We strongly encourage all women and men to be breast aware and follow the 5 point plan.
 Remember, if you notice anything unusual or you become worried, go to your GP.

 Breast cancer occurs when breast cells divide in an uncontrolled manner.
 It’s not a single disease; there are at least 10 subtypes of breast cancer identified that grow at different rates and respond differently to hormones.
 For example, 70% of breast cancers develop in the milk ducts and 10-15% develop in the breast lobules.
 Left untreated, breast cancer cells may spread and establish secondary breast cancer tumours (made up of breast cells) in other parts of the body.

 - Breast cancer is the most common form of cancer in the UK with a lifetime risk for women of 1 in 8

 - Breast cancer is more common in women over the age of 50, with 8 out of 10 newly diagnosed cases falling into this age category

 - Around 350 men in the UK are diagnosed with breast cancer each year

 - Over 90% of people diagnosed with the earliest stage of breast cancer (small tumours in the breast) survive for more than 5 years